‘Regenerate – The Grasslands’ at Melbourne Design Week 2025

 Botanical Design Delights

-Wander through grasslands-inspired botanical installations by Yorta Yorta woman Shahn Stewart of Alchemy Orange.
+Guests were invited to wander through grasslands-inspired botanical installations by Yorta Yorta woman Shahn Stewart of Alchemy Orange.
 Shahn creates beautiful floral sculptures and arrangements for various exhibitions and events, having collaborated with brands like Kathmandu, Australian Open and R.M.
 Williams.
 If you’d like to get to know her a bit better, check out her feature in our A Life Outside interview series.

 Meet Shahn